-There may be instances in which some almost immediate change is needed due to changes in laws or regulations or funding agency requirements.
-A change in government regulations might well include a specific compliance date, for instance, and an interim change may be required.
+There may be instances in which some almost immediate change is needed.
+A change in government regulations might well include a specific compliance date, for instance.
 If that change involves matters that the Faculty Senate (for instance) wishes to study in more detail or if the Faculty Senate is not in session, an interim change may be required.
 In such cases, the Chancellor either may make the change or designate another officer to do so, with an indication on the Faculty Manual website that the matter is under review.
-The procedure shall then follow as set forth above, beginning with a proposal for change.
+The Chair of the Faculty Senate should inform the members of the Senate of any changes to the Faculty Manual that have been proposed since the last prior meeting, and of what disposition has been made of each proposal.